prad1386/restaurant_menu/src/actions/README.md

 All actions are automatically sent to **all** reducers.
 It is the reducers job to determine how to handle that action (can also just ignore it).

+# index.js

+This action is fired when main category is clicked on the left panel.

+#meal_selected.js

+This action is fired when some menu item is clicked under the main category.
+Sub category items.